Image contrast enhancement based on the Schr\"odinger operator spectrum: Contrast enhancement algorithm

-In this study, the proposed $\gamma$-SCSA method is used for contrast enhancement of color images.
-The procedure of the proposed method is illustrated in Fig. \ref{fram}, where the original image is first transformed to the hue¬–saturation–value (HSV) color space, and then a K-means clustering algorithm is used to segment the pixels in the image.
-Subsequently, $\gamma$-SCSA is applied to the image to increase the contrast.
+In this study, the proposed $\gamma$-SCSA method is used for contrast enhancement of color images, in contrast with previous papers where the 2D-SCSA was applied only to grayscale images \cite{Kaisserli2014,Vargas,Chahid2018} proven the good performance of 2D-SCSA for image reconstruction, filtering and features extraction.
+The procedure of the proposed method is illustrated in Fig. \ref{fram}, where the image is first decomposed into the hue–saturation–value (HSV) color space allowing the independent manipulation of the brightness while reducing the probability of color distortion \cite{Arici,Kuran}.
+In particular, the Value (V) channel was used because ensures that the color information of the image remains unchanged while the contrast is enhanced.
+After this transformation, the prior image $P$ is computed based on the V channel using the three different methods proposed in this study.
+Subsequently, $\gamma$-SCSA is applied to this channel to increase the contrast.
+In addition, the 2D-SCSA is applied for the channel $H$ and $S$ to filter noise that may be presented in the original image.
 Finally, the image is converted back to red–green–blue color space.